timothyhull/breadpool-self-eval/docs/index.md

 === "Dedication :material-cursor-default-click:"

-    Simply for living where I happen to live, I've had the tremendous privilege of regularly learning from some of the most dedicated and experienced officials, players, coaches, league representatives, volunteers and stewards of the global roller derby community.
+    Simply for living where I happen to live, I've had the tremendous privilege of regularly learning from some of the most dedicated and experienced officials, players, coaches, league representatives, and volunteers in the world.

     Thank you for everything you've taught me, for your selfless support of my development, and for your dedication to the people you serve.
 I promise to share what I’ve learned with anyone who wants to better themselves, and to use what you've taught me to emphatically support derby communities of all sizes, types, and ages, anywhere and everywhere derby lives.